Info Just For You

 The blueprint for our statewide public policy work is our state platform, a slate of about 12 bills selected annually by the Legislative Advocacy Task Force (pending board approval) from among the scores of disability-related bills filed in the Legislature.

-To find your legislator, visit the Massachusetts Legislature’s recently revamped website.
+Stay tuned for the MDSC's priority statewide bills in the General Assembly's 2015/16 legislative session.
+To find your state legislator, visit the Massachusetts Legislature’s website.

 Legislative and Administrative Partners